Mallika05/Mallika05/README.md

 <h2>🕵🏻‍♀️ Currrent Cybersecurity Experience</h2>

 - <b>Cybersecurity Analyst @ City of Vancouver | 2020 - Present</b></br>
 I am a member of the Cybersecurity Team where I help my team triage security alerts and respond to incidents.
-Other than burying my head into incidents/alerts, I am work on tasks to improve the security posture at the City and collaborate with other teammates or other teams on various new projects.
-Application Security is another area I have developed immense interest in and I find pleasure in working with developers to find and remediate vulnerabilities in web applications.
-I use a variety of tools and scripting/programming languages here including:
+Besides digging into incidents and alerts, I also work on projects to amp up security for the City and collaborate with teammates on various new projects.
+Application Security is another area I have developed immense interest in and I find pleasure in teaming up with developers to find and remediate web app vulnerabilities.
+I use a variety of tools and scripting and programming languages at my job, including:
     - EDRs,
     - SIEM,
     - Firewalls,